Stanton Fredericks

 Stanton "Stiga" Fredericks (born 13 June 1977) is a South African former association football player who played as midfielder and has represented South Africa.
 Stanton retired from football in May 2013.

 Career

+While playing for Kaizer Chiefs, Fredericks scored one of the goals in the final of the 2003 Coca-Cola Cup, at the time the richest cup tournament in Africa.

-Fredericks previously had a loan spell at Supersport United.
+While playing for Orlando Pirates, Fredericks previously had a loan spell at Supersport United.
 He also spent three seasons with FC Moscow, appearing in 13 Russian Premier League matches.